 This policy addresses how very small groups are handled on the Joshua Project people group list.
 It provides standards for including or not including very small groups on the active Joshua Project list.
 Global people group lists are limited in the level of detail they can realistically present.
 Low levels of detail, such as very tiny diaspora groups, may be beyond the scope of a global list, but very appropriate on country and local lists.

-Four types of very small groups are considered in this policy.
-The majority of this policy deals with the fourth category of small diaspora populations of large people groups.
+Three types of very small groups are considered in this policy.
+(See South Asia Peoples Policy for how small South Asia groups are handled.)
+The majority of this policy deals with the third category of small diaspora populations of large people groups.

 Given the increased mobility of peoples today, an almost unlimited number of new diaspora people groups could potentially be created.

 These are distinct ethnic people groups often speaking a unique language and living separate from the surrounding world.
 In most all cases no Christian resources are available in their language.
 These groups will always be retained on the main Joshua Project people group list regardless of population.
 These groups represent unique worshippers before the throne in Rev 5:9 and 7:9.
 Populations for groups below 100 in size are listed as “Unknown”.
 Some examples are an Amazon basin tribal group or an isolated Aborigine group in Australia.

 Transient or temporary groups are not tracked by Joshua Project.
 An example is Vietnamese migrant workers in Malaysia.
 The transient and temporary nature of these groups makes them virtually impossible to track and unrealistic as a focus for long-term church planting.
 In addition, occupation is not considered when defining traditional people groups.
 Transient or temporary populations are different than nomadic peoples.
 Joshua Project does track nomadic groups such as various Bedouin peoples in North Africa.